by Calculated Risk on 6/04/2020 11:21:00 AM

 On Friday at 8:30 AM ET, the BLS will release the employment report for May.
-The consensus is for an increase of 180,000 non-farm payroll jobs in May, and for the unemployment rate to increase to 3.7%.
+The consensus is for a decrease of 8,250,000 non-farm payroll jobs, and for the unemployment rate to increase to 19.7%.

 Last month, the BLS reported 20,500,000 jobs lost in April and the unemployment rate increased to 14.7%.

 The job losses in April were the worst on record (series started in 1939), and the losses in March were the ninth worst on record.
 The previous worst jobs report was after WWII.

 The job losses in May will be the 2nd worst on record, but there is a wide range of estimates.